 Whilst there are many routes to building a successful business, a miscalculated legal step can put your business at risk and seriously damage your company’s growth potential.
-This article will walk you through the key steps and documents you’ll need in your first 100 days as a founder to protect your business in the UK.
+This article will walk you through the key steps, documents and legal requirements entrepreneurs need to cover in their first 100 days as a founder to protect and grow their startup in the UK.

 It is vital to make sure that you own the Intellectual Property behind the business idea you plan to commercialise, especially if you are still an employee of another company.
 If this is the case, you will need to take additional precautions such as making sure the company does not own the intellectual property behind your business idea or that you are not violating non-compete provisions.
 To find out, you should refer to your specific employment contract for the specific non-compete and IP provisions that apply to you.
 If you intend to incorporate your company whilst still employed, make sure that you are not breaching a potential restriction on outside interests.
 You can try to negotiate a waiver of this restriction from your employer.
 Alternatively, you’ll have to incorporate once you are no longer employed and/or when the restrictions no longer apply.

+The startup costs for setting up a business structure for your own business are quite low.
+There are different legal structures depending on whether you are setting your self up as a self-employed sole trader, a partnership or a limited liability company.
 You can register a company in the UK on Companies House for a £12.99 fee.
-All you need to do is choose a company name which doesn’t have to be your trading name and provide a registered address which can be changed in the future.
-When choosing a company name, make sure to choose a name which resonates with your target customer base and is not currently in use by another company.
-You should also make sure that the domain for your name is available.
+All you need to do is choose a company name which doesn’t have to be your trading name and provide a registered address for your business location which can be changed in the future.
+When choosing a business name, make sure to choose a name which resonates with your target customer base and is not currently in use by another company.
+You should also make sure that the domain name is available.
 After incorporating your company, you will then need to file your Company’s articles of association to Companies House which are effectively the rules which affect how the company is governed.

 Setting up a bank account

-You can open a business bank account as soon as you have incorporated your company.
-You will need a bank account to make and receive payments as well as receive funding from investors.
-This process can take time depending on the bank and is usually free so it is worth setting it up as early as possible.
+You can open a business bank account as soon as you have incorporated your small business.
+You will need a bank account to make and receive payments from potential customers as well as receive funding from investors.
+This process can take time depending on the bank and is usually free so it is worth setting it up for your new business as early as possible.

 As a founder you should know exactly what goes in and out of your accounts and you should expect your accounts to be audited by HMRC or future investors.
 Connect your bank account with an accounting platform which is compliant with Making Tax Digital like Sage so that you can effectively manage your books and make filings from day one.